 The problem was that their promotion was too successful; they sold too many.

-Selling too many discounted tickets was going to cost more them more than what they received and were going to run at a loss.
+By selling too many discounted tickets it was going to cost more them more than what they received and they were going to take a beating.

-With a tight cashflow they could easily go broke.
+With a tight cash flow, they could of easily gone broke.

-There are upsides to this, in that they could gain a good cohort of members.
-On the downside, if they targeted the wrong people in the first place, they may never see them again.
+The downside, if they had targeted the wrong people in the first place, they may never see them again.

 This was a hard and fast lesson for them.